-This condition is characterized by obstruction of the lymphatic system, which in turn causes fluid accumulation in the tissues.
+This condition can be recognized by the obstruction of the lymphatic system, which leads to an accumulation of fluid in the tissues.

 Other possible conditions

-In addition to the above conditions, other conditions can also cause swollen ankles for your loved one.
-These include:
+In addition to the problems listed above, other conditions may cause swollen ankles for the person you care about.
+These are the following:

 - Injuries to the ankle, such as ankle sprain, broken ankle, fractured ankle, sprained ankle